triton-inference-server/python_backend/README.md

-The [decoupled examples](examples/decoupled/README.md) demonstrate full power of what can be acheived from decoupled API.
+The [decoupled examples](examples/decoupled/README.md) demonstrate full power of what can be achieved from decoupled API.
 Read [Decoupled Backends and Models](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/decoupled_models.md) for more details on how to host a decoupled model.